populationgenomics/talos/README.md

 ### Variant Results

-Once the core process of AIP has completed, and the reportable results are assembled, the final (optional) stage is to back-filter against previously seen results.
+Once the core process of Talos has completed, and the reportable results are assembled, the final (optional) stage is to back-filter against previously seen results.
 This prior data is assembled on a per-cohort basis, and contains results previously seen, indexed by Sample ID.